-I wanted to ask you about this because it's sort of there's this issue in that, I guess, it's real hard to explain to a layperson the differences between, say, a mercenary scientist hired by, say, Merck, and then explain the efficacy of vaccines, which are also made by Merck.
+I wanted to ask you about this because it's sort of there's this issue in that, I guess, it's real hard to explain to a layperson the differences between, say, a mercenary scientist hired by Merck, and then explain the efficacy of vaccines, which are also made by Merck.

-I have a friend who grew up with me, someone I know from childhood, and this is his perspective – he's an anti-vaccination type, and he always says, "When has the FDA ever been on my side?"
+I have a childhood friend and this is his perspective – he's an anti-vaccination type, and he always says, "When has the FDA ever been on my side?"
 Essentially he believes that so many government agencies have been captured by the corporations they're supposed to regulate.